MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

     \Phi^{(c)}(\Omega; y, param) := \{\Phi^{(c)}(\omega; y, param) | \omega \in \Omega\}

-Our phase space :math:`\Gamma` can be considered as isomorphic to :math:`\mathbb{C}^n` for some positive interger :math:`n` in our context of MRI reconstruction.
+Our phase space :math:`\Gamma` can be considered as isomorphic to :math:`\mathbb{C}^n` for some positive integer :math:`n` in our context of MRI reconstruction.
 Topologically, it is thus identical to :math:`\mathbb{R}^{2n}`.
 We will write :math:`\mathcal{L}` the :math:`\sigma`-algebra of the Lebesgue measurable sets of :math:`\Gamma` so that the pair :math:`(\Gamma, \mathcal{L})` is a measurable space.
 We can then provide this measurable space with any measure :math:`\nu` to obtain a measure space.

-We assume threrefore that :math:`\Gamma` is a measure space with measure :math:`\nu` and we assume that any measurable subset :math:`\Omega \subset \Gamma` verifies
+We assume therefore that :math:`\Gamma` is a measure space with measure :math:`\nu` and we assume that any measurable subset :math:`\Omega \subset \Gamma` verifies

 .. math ::